oVirt/ovirt-site/source/api/hostnetworkingapi.html.md

 Introducing new sub-collections to reflect the host network configuration:

-#### Network sub-collection of the nic resource
+#### Network connections sub-collection of the nic resource

-*   A collection of networks that are attached to a specific physical interface or a bond:
+*   A collection of network connections that are attached to a specific physical interface or a bond:

-       /api/hosts/{host:id}/nics/{nic:id}/networks
+       /api/hosts/{host:id}/nics/{nic:id}/networkconnections

 *   Supported actions:
     \*# **GET** returns a list of networks attached to the nic